Two javascript frameworks compared: Next.js vs. Gatsby with some futuristic background

 Common Features Impacting Performance

 Several features common to both Next.js and Gatsby impact their overall performance.
-Delivering optimized content, serverless features, hot reloading of content and code, modern development practices like the use of Sass and modern JavaScript syntax, and security features like XSS protection and access control all contribute to the resulting performance of websites built with these frameworks.
+Delivering optimized content, serverless features, hot reloading of content and code, modern development practices like the use of Sass and modern JavaScript syntax, and security features like XSS protection all contribute to the performance of websites built with these frameworks.

 Both Next.js and Gatsby follow best practices and modern trends in web development, such as accessible markup, componentization, and one-way data binding, which can impact a website's performance positively.